OH1KK/Aokwevision-AK-HD54F25/readme.md

 Note: even you change those, there is invisible hardcoded account that gives you access to admin interface.
 Invisible username and password is HANKVISION_2016

 This camera is insecure.
-Keep your camera in isolated private network, and do not give it direct access to internet.
+Keep your camera in isolated private network and do not give it direct access to internet.

 ## Camera Stream